What is

 The Land Has Limits

 As global demand for specialty coffee rises, so too does the pressure on the land.
 When farmers commit to growing coffee, they exclude other uses—both economic and ecological.
 This creates a classic opportunity cost: choosing coffee often means forgoing food crops, native species, or economic alternatives.
+And, the opportunity cost runs both ways.
+As soon as coffee becomes a less profitable crop to cultivate, non-coffee alternatives become more attractive, putting further pressure on land areas devoted to coffee.

 Indonesia is a case in point: despite rising prices, no major expansion is happening because labor and land at suitable altitudes are scarce.
 Meanwhile, in Brazil, Robusta production is expanding into former citrus fields, even as Arabica areas decline due to extreme heat and drought.

 Climate change adds another layer.
 As Arabica struggles at traditional altitudes, the instinct is to move it upslope.
-But those new areas are often already biodiverse or protected.
-Sustainable coffee farming isn’t just about inputs—it’s about where coffee is planted, and what is lost in the process.
+But those new areas already host biodiverse ecosystems or are otherwise protected.
+Making them available for coffee farming then causes other cascading environmental losses.

 The logistics of moving coffee around the world require a level of specialization and skill that many small roasters simply do not have.